 One of my main motivations in getting a PhD in Middle East Geography was in the hopes that one day I would be able to be to teach at the BYU Jerusalem Center.
 I had participated in the BYU Jerusalem Study Abroad program in the fall of 1982 where I conducted research (with the encouragement of BYU to show that the planned BYU Jerusalem Center could be a place of academic research and not just Biblical Studies) for my masters thesis about the changing attitudes of the students towards Arabs and Israelis.
 I loved that experience and thought that going back as a teacher would be a great opportunity.
-When I was offered a job at BYU in 1992 I inquired if I, as a Middle East geographer, would be able to teach at the center, I was bluntly told no by one administrator.
+When I was offered a job at BYU in 1992 I inquired if I, as a Middle East geographer, would be able to teach at the center, I was bluntly told no by Jim Kearl, an economics professor who was just a few years into his long tenure as Assistant to the University President for the Jerusalem Center.
 I thought I'd give it a try anyhow.
-It took a lot of patience, preparation (I regularly taught Old and New Testament classes at BYU for 10 years) and good luck (kind faculty in the department of religion who went to bat for me and a window year where older religion faculty could not or would not go and younger faculty did not have tenure yet) to finally have it happen.
+It took a lot of patience, preparation (I regularly taught Old and New Testament classes at BYU for 5 years) and good luck (kind faculty in the department of religion who went to bat for me and a window year where older religion faculty could not or would not go and younger faculty did not have tenure yet) to finally have it happen.

 My experience of teaching Old and New Testament to three semesters of students during the 2009-2010 academic year was delightful.
 At the beginning of that year a seasoned JC colleague told two of us newbies that the best thing to do if we had suggestions for change was to just mind our own business and not say anything.
 On occasion that was a hard thing for me to do.
 I loved the center and wanted to help in making its programs the very best.
 That November when we arrived at the Sea of Galilee we were told that we could not go swimming!
 We could wade in up to our ankles!
 It was the off season and no life guards were on duty.
 I had promised my children that we would get to swim.
 I inquired of the resort staff and they said we could swim at our own risk, but that would be breaking one of the many BYU rules.
 I asked if we could arrange for a life guard and that was turned down.
 Later in a rare moment where we were asked for input, I brought up the crazy no swim rule.
 They listened!
 Next semester the students were able to swim for a few hours with student life guards and faculty supervision.
 The next year BYU even arranged to have life guards hired for the fall and winter programs when life guards were not normally on duty.
 Another suggestion by Marie about not counting driving mileage for to-and-from travel to the kids' school was also implemented.